 "50 days after the resurrection of Jesus on Easter Sunday, the apostles had gathered in the name of Jesus Christ to pray in the house of St. Mark.
 This is the same place they had their last supper with Jesus.
 It was ten days after Jesus ascended into Heaven, and the apostles were sad, and they missed Jesus.
 As they gathered and prayed, a wind began to blow, and tongues of fire rested on each apostle.
-They were filled with the Holy Spirit, the comforter, and the advocate from God, just as Jesus promised (St. John 14:15-17; 16:13-14).
-Do you know that the promise of Jesus never fails?
+They were filled with the Holy Spirit, the comforter, and the advocate from God, just as Jesus had promised (St. John 14:15-17; 16:13-14).
+Do you know the promise of Jesus never fails?
 Of course, the Lord kept His word.
 After this, the apostles had the gift of speaking and being understood in different languages, and everyone present there could also understand each other.
-In the New Testament, this event marks the arrival of the Holy Spirit into the church", says Mr. George with a happy smile.
+In the New Testament, this event marks the arrival of the Holy Spirit into the Church," says Mr. George with a happy smile.
 "Was there another reason they gathered together on the 50th day?" asks Christina.
 "I mean, God usually chooses numbers that have meaning, right?"
-Mr. George smiles again and answers, "For the ancient Israelites, Passover and Pentecost marked the beginning and end of the grain harvest.
-That means the day

-The Pentecost icon of Pentecost was also a harvest festival for them."
+Pentecost is celebrated 50 days after Easter Sunday.
+Mr. George smiles again and answers, "For the ancient Israelites, Passover, and Pentecost marked the beginning and end of the grain harvest.
+That means the day of Pentecost was also a harvest festival for them."
 As the George family talks, Fr.
 Alexander joins them and chimes in on the conversation.
-"Do you remember the story of the Tower of Babel from the Old Testament, Christina?" asks Fr.
+"Do you remember the story of The Tower of Babel from the Old Testament, Christina?" asks Fr.
 Alexander.
-"Yes, that's when they sounded like blah-blah to each other," chuckled Christina.
+"Yes, that's when they sounded like blah blah to each other," chuckled Christina.

 "That's right!" says Fr.
 Alexander.
 "When the wicked people came together to build the Tower of Babel, God scattered them throughout many places and mixed up their languages.
+Learning Outcome Check How does the Tower of Babel relate to Pentecost.

 Then they spoke different languages and couldn't understand each other.
 The opposite of that happened on the day of Pentecost.
 When the apostles gathered together to worship God, they spoke different languages but could understand each other."
 Fr.
 Alexander smiles and says, "So Pentecost healed what happened in Babel through the Holy Spirit."
-"And that must have made the apostles able to talk with people all over the world; then they travelled to spread the Gospel of Jesus Christ!" says Christina excitedly.
-I always wondered how St. Thomas could speak with everyone in India when he came to spread the Word."
+"And that must have made the apostles able to talk with people all over the world.
+Then they could travel to spread the Gospel of Jesus Christ!" says Christina excitedly.
+I always wondered how St. Thomas could speak with everyone in India when he came to spread the Word!"
 Christina had another amazing thought.
 Maybe it's because of the work of the Holy Spirit that people of all different types get along at school!
 How exciting!
-Learning Outcome Check How does the tower of Babel relate to Pentecost?